Gabriel Moreno Preview, Player Props: Diamondbacks vs. Astros

 Gabriel Moreno At The Plate

-- Moreno is batting .284 with 18 doubles, a triple, seven home runs and 28 walks.
+- Moreno has 19 doubles, a triple, seven home runs and 28 walks while hitting .284.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.